jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 A good initial overview on how to achieve strong branding in practise, with a lot of case studies.
 It felt a little too much like paying for a portfolio but was helpful.

+### The Designer's Dictionary of Colour, Sean Adams

+Rebranding?
+Worth thinking about palette choice more deeply.

 ### The Design of Everyday Things, Donald A. Norman

 A must read for design principles.
 I'll never see doors, light sockets or electric cars the same way.